 4) The Social-Engineer Podcast

-The podcast is hosted by Christopher Hadnagy and a team Social Engineer.
-They deliver monthly cybersecurity podcasts that interrelate human behavior with data security.
+The podcast is hosted by Christopher Hadnagy who delivers monthly cybersecurity podcasts that interrelate human behavior with data security.
 They invite well-known guests from different industries and backgrounds to discuss the impact of human decision-making on cybersecurity.

 They aim to create awareness of the socially engineered cybercrime and its consequences on the IT framework.
 People from business and non-business backgrounds can benefit from the insights and be aware of the lurking cyber-risks.